Graph Optimization Foundation Model: Tokenizing Graph via A Language-Model Paradigm: GOFM Framework

-where $w_{ij}$ is the edge weight, $\beta>0$ is a softmax scaling factor controlling the sharpness of the distribution, and $b_{p,q}(i,j,r)$ denotes the Node2Vec bias term: $p$ penalizes immediate backtracking to the previous node $r$, while $q$ balances the likelihood of exploring outward versus staying local.
-We introduce a weight bias into the sample utility, allowing the frequency of trajectories to reflect their distance dissimilarities.
-The process ensures that both distance costs and structural exploration biases are taken into account during walk generation.
+where $w_{ij}$ is the edge weight, $\beta>0$ is a softmax scaling factor controlling the sharpness of the distribution, and $b_{p,q}(i,j,r)$ denotes the Node2Vec bias term.
+This construction produces trajectories whose empirical frequency reflects both topology and geometry, which are exactly the two ingredients we want the structural prior to learn.

+\paragraph{Weight normalization and temperature.} Raw edge weights can vary by orders of magnitude across a road network.
+If used directly in the softmax transition rule of Equation~\eqref{eq:transition}, the resulting distribution may become overly peaked (collapsing toward near-greedy choices) or, after rescaling, become nearly uniform (washing out metric information).
+We address this with two steps: (i) normalizing edge costs to remove graph-specific scale effects, and (ii) introducing an inverse-temperature parameter $\beta$ to control how strongly the walk prefers low-cost edges.